Best Fresh Apple Bundt Cake

 - 3 tablespoons milk

-4 When cool enough to handle, gently remove from pan.
+4 Cool and remove from pan: When cool enough to handle, gently remove from pan.
 Let sit on a rack to cool completely.
 If the dough has raised substantially around the middle areas of the bundt ring, you may need to use a bread knife to gently level off the cake so that it sits even.

 5 Glaze the cake: Blend glaze ingredients and cook until melted.
 Place the cake on its serving dish.